kshedden/case_studies/methods/distributions.md

-"Higher order" characteristics of a distribution such as [skew](https://en.wikipedia.org/wiki/Skewness) and [kurtosis](https://en.wikipedia.org/wiki/Kurtosis) are less commonly encountered but are of great interest in some settings.
+"Higher order" characteristics of a distribution such as [skew](https://en.wikipedia.org/wiki/Skewness) and [kurtosis](https://en.wikipedia.org/wiki/Kurtosis) are less commonly encountered but are of great interest in certain settings.

 Below we summarize some less familiar characteristics of probability distributions, and discuss how to estimate these characteristics from data.